 Final Thoughts

 Same as with all the other tier lists we’ve done, you have to realize that being lower on the list doesn’t make your class bad.
 There are a lot of things that go into making classes better than others.
 In Solo Shuffle specifically, lack of coordination is a big factor, but the level of chaos will change depending on your rating.
-The classes higher on the list will be easier to navigate due to their versatility and carry potential, and will be a safe choice going into Season 1 of Dragonflight.
+The classes higher on the list will be easier to navigate due to their versatility and carry potential, and will be a safe choice going into Season 2 of The War Within.